-An intro to… The Way of St James - France
+An intro to… The Via Podiensis or The Way of St James (the GR65)

-An intro to… The Way of St James - France, answering questions like 'What's so special about St James?', 'What does the scallop shell mean?' and 'How fit do I need to be?'.
+An intro to… the Via Podiensis or The Way of St James, answering questions like 'What's so special about St James?', 'What does the scallop shell mean?' and 'How fit do I need to be?'.

-The 1500km route runs from Le Puy-en-Velay in the Haute Loire region of France to the City of the Apostle in the western reaches of Galicia, Spain.
+The Via Podiensis or the Way of St James Is a 1500km route running from Le Puy-en-Velay in the Haute Loire region of France to the City of the Apostle in the western reaches of Galicia, Spain.
 Pilgrims can continue the journey through Spain, all the way to Santiago de Compostela.

 People have been walking this pilgrimage route for over a thousand years, and in 1987 the section from the Spanish monastery at Roncesvalles in the foothills of the Pyrenees to Santiago de Compostela became the first European Cultural Itinerary.

 Why should I walk the Via Podiensis?

 People make the journey from Le Puy-en-Velay to the Pyrenees and then on to Santiago for a variety of reasons.
 For some it is just another long-distance walk.
 For others the motives may be historical, cultural or religious, while for many it may also be a significant action or event in their lives: to mark their retirement, perhaps, to fill the gap between studying and taking a first job or to take time out to decide which way to go next after a turning point of some sort.
 In the 21st century, pilgrims are people of all ages and from all walks of life.

 How long does it take?